hoangduytran/blender-manual/manual/compositing/types/filter/kuwahara.rst

 Type
    :Classic: A simple smoothing method that averages the local square
-      neighbourhood of the image while preserving edges.
-Produces blocky results due to the square neighbourhood and provides no tuning parameters, but is faster to compute.
+      neighborhood of the image while preserving edges.
+Produces blocky results due to the square neighborhood and provides no tuning parameters, but is faster to compute.
    :Anisotropic: A complex smoothing method that averages the local
-      neighbourhood of the image in the direction of the flow of the edges, thus preserving the edges in the output.
+      neighborhood of the image in the direction of the flow of the edges, thus preserving the edges in the output.
 Produces painterly-like results and provides multiple turning parameters, while being slower to compute.